ReSound Hearing Aids Cost and Pricing in 2025

 ReSound Hearing Aids: A Quick Comparison

-We’ll walk through some of ReSound’s most popular hearing aids below so that you can get a better idea of their offerings and available features.
-It’s important to note that ReSound’s prices aren’t listed online, and they will vary by location and provider.
-Any prices we list are estimates based on customer feedback and conversations with ReSound.
+We’ll walk through some of ReSound’s most popular hearing aids below so you can get a better idea of their offerings and available features.
+It’s important to note that ReSound’s prices aren’t listed online and will vary by location and provider.
+Any listed prices are estimates based on customer feedback and conversations with ReSound.

-Batteries Rechargeable Traditional and rechargeable Traditional Rechargeable and traditional zinc air batteries Rechargeable
+Batteries Rechargeable or nonrechargeable small style Rechargeable and disposable models Rechargeable Traditional and rechargeable Traditional Rechargeable and traditional zinc-air batteries Rechargeable

-Styles RIE RIE, BTE, or custom-crafted ITC BTE BTE, PBTE (power behind the ear), RIE, Mini- RIE, earbud-style ITE, ITC, CIC RIC, RIE, and BTE,
+Styles RIE BTE, RIE Micro RIE, RIE, BTE, custom and CROS transmitters RIE, BTE or custom-crafted ITC BTE TE, PBTE (power behind the ear), RIE, mini RIE, earbud-style ITE, ITC, CIC RIC, RIE, BTE

-Best for Mild to profound hearing loss Mild to severe hearing loss Severe to profound hearing loss Mild to severe Mild to profound hearing loss
+Best for Mild to severe hearing loss Mild to profound hearing loss Mild to profound hearing loss Mild to severe hearing loss Severe to profound hearing loss Mild to severe hearing loss Mild to profound hearing loss

-Price point Expensive Middle-of-the-road Middle-of-the-road Expensive Least expensive
+Price point Expensive Budget-friendly Expensive Middle of the road Middle of the road Expensive Least expensive

 A Closer Look at ReSound Hearing Aids